supertom/ansible-videos/README.md

 * Other: gcp.py placed at lib/ansible/module_utils/gcp.py
 * See the 'other' directory for more files that need to be in place.

+Files to be edited:
+- gce_vars/auth - put your project credentials in here
+- group_vars/all - username and ssh key location here

 ## Episode 1
 * update-camera-params - launch multiple instances with custom image.
 Run a test with parameters we send in.
 If successful, write ini file and push to Groundstation.